 new in flutter 2.0?

-to flutter that is added as part of the release of flutter 2.0 to see what is new in this Google's cross-platform UI toolkit, and how it targets developers across all platforms, keep reading!
+Let's look at some of the technical changes to flutter that are added as part of the release of flutter 2.0 to see what is new in this Google's cross-platform UI toolkit, and how it targets developers across all platforms, keep reading!

 Flutter 2.0 introduces production-quality support as the single largest announcement.
 In the earlier version of flutter, the web platform was document-centric.
 But, web support is now available on the stable channel, offering an app-centric framework that builds on the power of the modern web platform and APIs, encompassing sophisticated applications consisting of hardware-accelerated 2d and 3d graphics with paint APIs and flexible layout.

 While you can do a lot on the web, flutter's web support focuses on three app scenarios in particular: